zzalscv2/FFEA/doc/2-UserManual/6-InputFileReference.md

 It only contains other blocks, each of which define a different way blobs can interact between one another.

 ### PreComp Block {#preCompBlock} ###

-  This block is used to describe the pre-computed interactions.
-It should open with the line ` <precomp> ` and close with the line ` </precomp> `.
-The following fields need to be found in this block if ` calc_preComp ` is set to ` 1 `:

- * ` dist_to_m ` - conversion factor to meters for the distance stored in .pot and .force files.

- * ` E_to_J ` - conversion factor to Joules for the energies stored in .pot files.

- * ` types ` - a comma separated list enclosed in parenthesis with the bead type names, e. g., (B1, B2, B3).

- * ` inputData ` - can take values 1 and 2 where:
-      - 1 will read .force and .pot files
-      - 2 will read .pot files and compute the forces.

-     The expected format for these files is explained [here](\ref potfile)

- * ` folder ` - path (either absolute or relative to the folder where the .ffea file resides) pointing to the folder storing the .pot (and optionally .force) interaction files.

-If the value given for ` types ` were ` (B1, B2, B3) `, FFEA would try to read files:

-     B1-B1.pot     B1-B1.force
-     B1-B2.pot     B1-B2.force
-     B1-B3.pot     B1-B3.force
-     B2-B2.pot     B2-B2.force
-     B2-B3.pot     B2-B3.force
-     B3-B3.pot     B3-B3.force

-from the given ` folder `.
-If a file were not found, the corresponding pair would be treated as **inactive**, and a warning would be raised.
-If no files were found, an error would be raised.

 ### Springs Block {#springsBlock} ###